arc64/www.tecks.co.nz/books/types-of-research-evidence/how-is-learning-to-be-observed-and-recorded/what-are-the-main-issues-in-observing-and-recording-learning/indirect-vs-direct-measures-of-behaviour-change.md

 ![Figure 3231.
 Examples of various data types located on the indirect to direct observation continuum](../../../../../../assets/images/Figure3231.png "Figure 3231.
-Examples of various data types located on the indirect to direct observation continuum"){.image-inline}
+Examples of various data types located on the indirect to direct observation continuum"){: .image-inline}

 *Figure 3231.
 Examples of various data types located on the indirect to direct observation continuum*